This Month: April Market News 2017

 A sweet, spiced bun made with currants or raisins and marked with a cross on top.
 Traditionally, these are eaten on Good Friday in the UK and other Commonwealth countries to mark the end of Lent.

 Sally Clarke’s Individual Simnel Cake

 A Simnel cake is a light fruit cake with two layers of almond paste or marzipan, one in the middle and one on top, that is toasted and eaten during the Easter period in much of the UK.
 Most traditional cakes include fragrant spices, dried fruits, zest and candied peel.
 It was originally made for the middle Sunday of Lent, when fasting rules would be relaxed.

 Le Choix de Voltaire Les Vignobles Foncalieu Pays d’Oc 2015 £14 or 2 for £25

 Viognier is the white wine for red wine lovers.
 This increasingly popular grape variety is rich, creamy and full bodied with juicy peach and apricot fruit on the nose and palate.

 The producer became involved in the wine industry through barrel making – after studying forestry management she found her true passion during a wine tasting session with her father which demonstrated the impact of French oak from different forests on the wine aging process.

 This Southern French wine is made using Viognier grapes, is best enjoyed this year and goes perfectly with a Thai Green Curry.
 Equally, it could be suggested as an accompaniment for our Chicken, Fennel and Spinach pie or one of our beautiful Loire Goat’s cheeses.

 Look forward to seeing you soon!

-We hope that you enjoy our February newsletter.
+We hope that you enjoy our April newsletter.
 Let us know your thoughts, and keep up to date with all new offers on social media: Twitter, Instagram and Facebook.
 Please sign up to our newsletter for occasional email updates on events, competitions and special offers.